knbknb/R_text_mining/CONFIGURATION_AND_USAGE.md

  - To perform word stemming, *tm* package calls external Java code in weka.jar.
 So a Java JVM must be installed on your machine.
  - Classpath must be correctly set to enable R to interact with weka.jar.
 This Classpath value can be machine-dependent.
 Environment Variables might need to be set.
- Look at the R script code in the src dir.
+ Look at the R script code in the "scripts" dir.
 You might need to change the "config" section.

 Script Usage
 =========

-Run the scripts in the "scripts" directory individually.
+Run the scripts in the ["scripts"](scripts) directory individually.
+Read here *how* you use the scripts.

+Please read the documentation in the ["doc"](doc) directory of this repo for an explanation of  *what* the scripts are doing.

     ./import_agu_records.R --help

 This creates a corpus stored in an .RData file.
-Please read the documentation in the "doc" directory of this repo.

     ./import_agu_records.R --help